iMAboud/iMA-Menu/README.md

 ## Installation

 - Install all required from the table above "running the commands is recommended and easier".
-- After Nilesoft Shell is installed copy all contents of `files` into Nilesoft's installation folder C:\Program Files\Nilesoft Shell
+- Move the folder `iMA Menu` into C:\Program Files.
-- Hold CTRL+Right-Click to update context menu.
+- Go to "C:\Program Files\iMA Menu", and run "Shell.exe" As Admin, and click "Resgister".

 _____________________________________________________________________

 ## IMPORTANT STEP:
-- Navigate to C:\Program Files\Nilesoft Shell\script and right-click EDIT **croc.bat**
+- Navigate to C:\Program Files\iMA Menu\script and right-click EDIT **croc.bat**
 - Change the line "SET_YOUR_CODE_HERE" to your password. **6+ character** e.g: `powershell -NoExit -Command "Croc send --code PASSWORD999 \"$(Get-Clipboard)\""`